elazar/resume/README.md

 **Senior Engineer (Remote) - October 2013 to July 2015**

-* Maintained an existing REST API using nginx, MySQL, memcached, PHP, and the Slim framework and developed its functional test suite using Codeception
+* Maintained an existing REST API using nginx, MySQL, memcached, PHP, Slim, and Codeception
 * Developed additional microservices using Silex, MySQL, and Redis
 * Refactored existing API code into background workers, initially using SQS and later Resque
-* Migrated an existing user notification system to use Redis instead of MySQL
+* Migrated storage for an existing user notification system from MySQL to Redis
 * Set up and maintained logging infrastructure that included Monolog, Elasticsearch, Logstash, and Kibana
-* Integrated with AWS OpsWorks to trigger a deployment system using a Phergie IRC bot plugin
+* Integrated with AWS OpsWorks to create a deployment system

 ### Synacor